learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 Once we train the tree, the local models are completely understood,  so all the effort should go into finding a good partitioning of the data.

 ### CART training algorithm
 In this lab we will focus on the *CART* algorithm (Classification and Regression Trees) for *regression*.

-The CART algorithm builds a *binary tree* in which every non-leaf node has exactly two children (corresponding to a yes/no answer).
+>The CART algorithm builds a *binary tree* in which every non-leaf node has exactly two children (corresponding to a yes/no answer).

-Given a set of training examples and their labels, the algorithm repeatedly splits the training examples $D$ into two subsets $D_{left}, D_{right}$ using some feature $f$ and feature threshold $t_f$ such that samples with the same label are grouped together.
+Given a set of training examples and their labels, the algorithm repeatedly splits the training examples $D$ into two subsets $D_{left}, D_{right}$ using some feature set $f$ and feature threshold $t_f$ such that samples with the same label are grouped together.

 At each node, the algorithm selects the split $\theta = (f, t_f)$ that produces the smallest *mean squared error* (MSE) (alternatively, we could use the mean absolute error).

 So at each step, the algorithm selects the parameters $\theta$ that minimize the following cost function: